SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 That's it!
 You should be able to push and pull between your local git repository on <https://rstudio.sesync.org> and the remote git repository on GitLab/GitHub.

+*Bonus tip*: You can also set up an SSH key on your local machine, if you want to work locally instead of on the RStudio server.
+See the [FAQ on setting up SSH keys]({{ 'faq/set-up-gitlab-ssh-key.html' | relative_url }}) for more details.